John Kingston and Terri Lydiard, AIAI, University of Edinburgh

 Dashed link | the agent belongs to the department |

-No states of affairs have yet been fully documented; however, the diagram
+No states of affairs have yet been fully documented; however, the diagram of the Responsibilities perspective responsibilities below illustrates some possible states of affairs which might emerge as being important.

 Figure 11: ACP Assets Perspective: Top Level